yangyifeng1128/StableAvatar/README.md

 <b>🔥🔥Theoretically, StableAvatar is capable of synthesizing hours of video without significant quality degradation; however, the 3D VAE decoder demands significant GPU memory, especially when decoding 10k+ frames.
 You have the option to run the VAE decoder on CPU.🔥🔥</b>

 ## Contact
-If you have any suggestions or find our work helpful, feel free to contact me
+If you have any suggestions or find our work helpful, feel free to contact me.

 Email: francisshuyuan@gmail.com